 Future/Inactive Recreation Areas are those lands with site characteristics compatible with potential future recreational development or recreation areas that are closed.
-Of the 16,872 acres classified as Multiple Resource Management Lands, 1,698 acres are identified in 7 distinct parcels as Future or Inactive Recreation Areas; specifically Future Recreation Areas.
+Of the 16,872 acres classified as Multiple Resource Management Lands, 1,698 acres are identified in seven distinct parcels as Future or Inactive Recreation Areas; specifically Future Recreation Areas.
 No lands have been identified as Inactive Recreation Areas.

 Although there may not be an immediate need for additional recreation facilities within the location of these areas, it is impossible to accurately predict future recreational trends or population growth within any given area.
-It is recognized that federal recreation funding is limited.
-These sites could be potentially leased to other agencies or local governments, or they could be advertised as potential commercial sites.
+Federal recreation funding is limited; therefore, these sites could be potentially leased to other agencies or local governments, or they could be advertised as potential commercial sites.